iperez-dev/iperez-dev/README.md

 Creative, detail-oriented, software developer with a proven track record of creating full-stack web applications using the MERN stack.
 I am looking to bring my skills and experience to a tech company with global reach.

 - 🔭 I’m currently working at [Bermello Ajamil and Partners](https://ba-cruise-facilities.netlify.app/)
+- 🔭 Here is a link to my [Professional Portfolio](https://iperez-dev.netlify.app/)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Ai Development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Ai Develop

 ### 🧰 Languages and Tools